OutlawDisco/Pet-Pal/README.md

 When I click on the Activities tab
 THEN I can see the weather forcast as well as links to brain activities for my pet WHEN I click on the grooming tab
-THEN I can enter my pats skin and coat type
-When I submit my pets preferences
-THEN I can see a variety of grooming suggestions for my pet.
-WHEN I click on the resources tab at the bottom of the screen THEN I can find general information on a variety of dog breeds
+THEN I can can see a variety of recommendations for their coat care WHEN I click on the resources tab at the bottom of the screen THEN I can find general information on a variety of dog breeds
 ```